What You Need to Know About the Toxic Chemicals in Your RV

 - a psychoactive drug and

 - a component of skin care products.

-All owners need to know that in engines built after that date, alcohol still is a problem because it is incompatible with rubber and certain plastics and therefore can damage them.
+In engines built after that date, alcohol still is a problem because it is incompatible with rubber and certain plastics and therefore can damage them.

-This means that if you are using Ethanol as a fuel, you’re going to be facing alcohol related repairs.
+This means that if you are using ethanol as a fuel, you’re going to be facing alcohol related repairs.
 Always read your manufacturer’s engine maintenance directions before you decide to use this product.